 The event was based on RedR Australia’s internationally recognised Essentials of Humanitarian Practice course, a six-day intensive residential training that provides foundational knowledge for working within the modern humanitarian system and for responding to an international crisis that involves a global response.

 At the end of the day, it was Arup Australasia who took home the inaugural trophy.
-The team will be able to proudly display their trophy before the next Corporate Humanitarian Challenge, which RedR Australia will be hold as both an annual and on-demand event.
+The team will be able to proudly display their trophy before the next Corporate Humanitarian Challenge, which RedR Australia will hold as both an annual and on-demand event.